-The 5 Steps to solve your home digester problem can be as simple as follows:
+The 5 Steps to solving your home digester problem can be as simple as follows:

 1. Investigate the cause of the problem such as blocked pipework, inefficient waste feed preparation and/or mixing.

-2. Assuming that you have sufficient feed materials of a suitable quality for biogas production and good digestion, see if the problem can be solved by modifying your biogas digestion plant/ home digester, cleaning it out, refilling it with some suitable feed material and a digester organism seed material (for example) sewage works digester sludge) and starting again.
+2. Assuming that you have sufficient feed materials of suitable quality for biogas production and good digestion, see if the problem can be solved by modifying your biogas digestion plant/ home digester, cleaning it out, refilling it with some suitable feed material and a digester organism seed material (for example) sewage works digester sludge) or cow dung, and starting again.

-5. Follow the recommendations below on this page for installation of the ingenious new system called HomeBiogas.
+5. Follow the recommendations below on this page for the installation of the ingenious new system called by the Israeli company which trades as HomeBiogas.

 This Home-Friendly Biodigester Lets You Turn Food Scraps Into Usable Cooking Fuel